-Research shows that egg-derived antibodies can be effective in controlling a variety of viruses and bacteria.
+Research shows that egg yolk antibodies can help combat a variety of pathogens:

 Treatment of Gut Bacterial Infections

-Egg-derived antibodies have been extensively studied for combating a wide range of bacterial infections, including H. pylori, E. coli, C. difficile, and S. aureus.¹
+Egg yolk antibodies have been extensively studied for combating a wide range of bacterial infections, including H. pylori, E. coli, C. difficile, and S. aureus

 H. pylori infection affects half of the human population, and it is the most common cause of gastritis, gastric ulcers, and gastric cancer.²⁻³ In fact, it is the most common infectious agent that causes cancer globally.⁴ The most common treatment for H. pylori is antibiotics, but this cannot be applied on a widespread scale due to mounting drug resistance.
 H. pylori is currently left untreated in most asymptomatic individuals.⁵